 Cognitive Consultants International (CCI-HQ) provides research, workshops and consultancy to improve medical healthcare see, for example, Northwestern University Medical School and Montreal General Hospital).
 CCI-HQ's work is aimed at enhancing decision making, reducing error and providing cost effective and efficient medical training.

-Dr. Itiel Dror has received the 2014 ABP (Association for Business Psychology) Annual Award for 'Excellence in Training'.
+Dr. Itiel Dror has received the 2014 ABP (Association for Business Psychology) Annual Award for 'Excellence in Training', see publications.

 Selected publications and presentations on these issues: